-I think we can all agree that one of the main reasons we opt for preparing meals for days to come is so that we have more time for other activities during those days to come.
-When it comes to time management while working full-time, taking care of my new home (kitchen tour to come!), running Vegan Meal Prep Sunday and finding time to spend on other things I enjoy, like yoga..
-Having meals on hand, helps me a ton!
+I think we can all agree that one of the main reasons we opt for preparing meals in advance is so that we have more time for things other than cooking during those days to come.
+When it comes to time management while working full-time, taking care of my new home (kitchen tour to come!), running Vegan Meal Prep Sunday and finding time to spend on other things I enjoy, like yoga, having meals on hand, helps me a ton!

 However, no one wants to be in the kitchen all of Sunday either, am I right?
 To achieve this, I often introduce a few hacks to save time in the kitchen.

 Here are five easy ways you can ensure you spend as little time as possible meal prepping, so that you don’t only save time during the days to come, but also on meal prep day!

 1. Use a sheet pan & maximise oven space

 I am a massive fan of using sheet pan recipes.
 With one cycle of your oven you can fill two or three levels of your oven with ingredients, like I did with this delicious deconstructed falafel bowl, an entire meal prep recipe completed by using the sheet pan time-saving hack!
 Another bonus is that there’s less to clean up by cooking with sheet pans – no added bowls, spoons, pots and pans!

 Let’s be honest – there are certain dishes and sauces that require some good ‘ole elbow grease to prepare the right way… but sometimes life’s just made easier with the use of a food processor.